Contact

 The autoantibodies test can help identify any autoantibodies through a blood sample, a protein that attacks the body, which indicates diabetes.
 This is typically used to diagnose diabetes type 1, especially if you fall into the risk category through hereditary ways.

 The random plasma glucose test measures your blood glucose levels at any time and does not require fasting.
+A number of 200mg/dL or above indicates you have diabetes.

 The fasting plasma glucose test measures your blood glucose levels at a certain time after 8 hours of fasting, meaning no eating and drinking only a little bit of water.
-A number of 126mg/dL and above indicate diabetes and 100 to 125 mg/dL indicates you have prediabetes.
+A value of 126mg/dL and above indicate diabetes and 100 to 125 mg/dL indicates you have prediabetes.

 The glucose tolerance test measures blood glucose levels before and after consuming a liquid with glucose.
 After fasting for 8 hours, your blood will be tested and then tested again 2 hours after you consume the glucose-contained liquid.
 A result of 200 mg/dL and above indicate diabetes.
 This testing method is often used for identifying gestational diabetes during pregnancy.